Skip to content

 If your work calls for a deeper dive into creating policy statements, articulating business rules, and empowering staff to devise clever and adaptive ways to carry out your strategy, I recommend these resources:

-1. The Carver Model of Policy Governance - the clearest and finest guidance I've found on the relationship between a Board and a CEO.
+- The Carver Model of Policy Governance - the clearest and best guidance I've found for formalizing the relationship between a Board and a CEO.

-2. RuleSpeak and Business Rules - a rigorous treatment of how to state business rules including Policy statements.
+- RuleSpeak and Business Rules (from Ronald G. Ross and OMG's SBVR standard) - a rigorous treatment of how to state business rules including Policy statements. (link1 and link2)

-4. Carpenter, Sam.
-Work the System: The Simple Mechanics of Making More and Working Less (4th Edition) for excellent guidance and examples for defining Policies (he calls them Guiding Principles) and Processes (he calls them Working Procedures). (link)
+- Carpenter, Sam.
+Work the System: The Simple Mechanics of Making More and Working Less (4th Edition) for excellent guidance and examples for defining Policies (he calls them Guiding Principles) and Procedures (he calls them Working Procedures). (link)